coexistence-conservation-lab/mfws-eq-breeding-system/README.md

-# Title
+# MFWS eastern quoll breeding system

-Here we present the datasets and workflows used for Brockett *et al*., (in review) *Factors affecting multiple paternity: insights from the eastern quoll (*Dasyurus viverrinus*)*.
+Here we present the datasets and workflows used for Brockett *et al*. (in review) *Factors affecting multiple paternity: insights from the eastern quoll (*Dasyurus viverrinus*)*.
 Related datasets are also available in the [ANU data repository](https://10.25911/50fr-x765).

 ## Highlights